Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

 \begin{lemma} The following diagram shows the weights of the action of $T$ on the space of sections of $H^{0}(X,L)$ for $L=2L_1+L_2$ which are nonzero after the restriction to some irreducible component of the central fibre.

-The black dots correspond to the weights of sections of $L$ restricted to $P$, blue ones to $S_0$, green ones to $S_1$ and red ones to $S_2$ (note that lattice points marked by multiple colours correspond to weights occuring in restriction to more than one component). \end{lemma} \begin{proof} This follows by a computer calculation (using Macaulay2~\cite{M2}) of dimensions of appropriate graded pieces of the coordinate rings of $Z_i$ and $Z_P$ from proposition~\ref{prop:compontents-over-fibre}. \end{proof} \begin{remark} Lattice points from lemma~\ref{lemma-polytopes} are contained in the polyhedron from remark~\ref{remark:weights-example}.
-Moreover their convex hull form a minimal head of this polyhedron. \end{remark} \begin{remark} Considering the polytope which is a convex hull of weights marked by one colour in lemma~\ref{lemma-polytopes} we get the polytope of the line bundle $L$ pulled back to the corresponding component $S$ of the central fibre viewed as a toric variety.
-As $L$ is globally generated (see lemma~\ref{lemma:ggbundles}) the vertices correspond to the fixed points of the action of $T$ on $S$, cf.~\cite[Lemma~2.3(3)]{BWW}.
-In particular one obtains the weights of the action of $T$ on the tangent space to $S$ at fixed points.
-Here $P$ is an exception, since the $T$-action on $P$ is not faithful -- $P$ consists of the fixed points for $\bC^*$-action given by the homothety which coincides with the action of $\bC^*$ embedded into $T$ with the weight $(1,1)$. \end{remark}

-\begin{theorem} The fixed points of the $T$-action correspond to the vertices of the polytopes which are convex hulls of weights marked by fixed colour in lemma~\ref{lemma-polytopes}.
+The black dots correspond to the weights of sections of $L$ restricted to $P$, blue ones to $S_0$, green ones to $S_1$ and red ones to $S_2$ (note that lattice points marked by multiple colours correspond to weights occurring in restriction to more than one component). \end{lemma} \begin{remark} Lattice points from Lemma~\ref{lemma-polytopes} are contained in the polyhedron from Remark~\ref{remark:weights-example}.
+Moreover, their convex hull form the minimal head of this polyhedron. \end{remark} \begin{remark} Considering the polytope which is the convex hull of weights marked by dots in Lemma~\ref{lemma-polytopes} we get the polytope of the line bundle $L$ pulled back to $S$ viewed as a toric variety.
+As $L$ is globally generated (see Lemma~\ref{lemma:ggbundles}) the vertices correspond to the fixed points of the action of $T$ on $S$, cf.~\cite[Lem~2.4(3)]{BWW}.
+In particular one obtains the weights of the action of $T$ on the tangent space to $S$ at fixed points. \end{remark} \begin{theorem} The fixed points of the $T$-action correspond to the vertices of the polytopes which are convex hulls of weights marked by the colour fixed in Lemma~\ref{lemma-polytopes}.
 The compasses of the points corresponding to the vertices of these polytopes are as in the table below: {

 } \end{theorem}